Resources

 Can I bill my time for reimbursement when I use CPAN?

 Yes.
 Consultations with CPAN may be billable based on the time or complexity of the consultation.
-Just calling CPAN will upgrade your coding from the external consultation, and you can appropriately bill for your time taking care of your patients.
+Just calling CPAN will upgrade a provider’s coding from the external consultation, and they can appropriately bill for their time taking care of their patients.

 Can I use CPAN to coordinate patient referrals?

-Yes, if you provide us with the child’s DOB, insurance, zip code and the type of mental health resources needed, we can vet local health and supportive services tailored to the child’s needs.
-We will get back to you within one business day.
+Yes.
+Please provide CPAN with the child’s date of birth, insurance information, ZIP code and the type of mental health resources they need and CPAN will vet local health and supportive services tailored to the child’s needs.
+CPAN will respond with referrals within one business day.

 Can I refer a child/patient to CPAN for services?